Appropriate filtering

 • Reporting mechanism – the ability to report inappropriate content for access or blocking

-• Reports – the system offers clear historical information on the websites users have accessed or attempted to access
+• Reports – the system offers clear granular, historical information on the websites users have accessed or attempted to access

 • Safe Search – the ability to enforce ‘safe search’ when using search engines